Introduction:

 Suvorov Square | Tiraspol | A central square featuring a prominent Lenin statue, tanks, and surrounding government buildings. | Iconic Soviet architecture, heart of the city. |

-Tiraspol City Market | Tiraspol | A bustling local market offering fresh produce, meats, cheeses, and various goods. | An authentic glimpse into daily life, a chance for local interactions. |
+Tiraspol City Market | Tiraspol | A bustling local market offering fresh produce, meats, cheeses, and various goods. | An authentic glimpse into daily life, a chance for authentic experiences. |

 Kvint Cognac Factory | Tiraspol | Famous distillery offering tours and tastings of Transnistria’s renowned cognac. | Discover local production and sample some of the finest cognac in the region. |